Want to publish on Kindle the EASY WAY?

 Overwhelm, time constraints, fear or lack of know-how are usually the stumbling blocks that stop people from publishing on Kindle.
 But if you can just grasp the basics of how to publish on Kindle, you’ll find it doesn’t have to be as difficult as you might think.
 If you can learn this skill for life it will support your publishing career for as long as you need it to.

-The whole Kindle book publishing process isn’t particularly complicated or scary, but it can be fiddly and frustrating.
+The whole Kindle book publishing process isn’t necessarily complicated or scary, but it can be fiddly and frustrating (and time-consuming).
 As with everything these days, there is an abundance of YouTube videos to guide you through ‘how to format your book for Kindle’ and show you how to upload your manuscript to Kindle as part of the book publishing process.
-However, if you’re not looking to learn a new skill, or simply don’t have the time, you could always drop me a message, and I can take care of everything for you.
+However, if you’re not looking to learn a new skill, or simply don’t have the time, you could drop me a message, and I can take care of everything for you.

 Step 1: Hire a Professional Proofreader to Polish Your Manuscript

 Make sure your book is proofread to perfection (no matter how fantastic your book may be, people spot the typos before anything else).
-Don’t just rely on your own proofreading skills (or your spellchecker -they lie, you know!) ask a professional to do it for you if your budget allows.
+Don’t just rely on your own proofreading skills (or your spellchecker -they lie, you know!).
+Hire a professional proofreader or editor if your budget allows – Proofreading Novels — Michelle Emerson ¦ Self-Publishing Services UK.
 This is a worthwhile investment if you’re planning on a long-term indie author career.

 Step 2: Format Your Book for Kindle